 asked Al, still possessing some tension in his tone.

 To open up peoples minds.
 To show kids at an early age that people in drag are not scary.
-Drag queens are the most gentile people I’ve encountered.
+Drag queens are the most gentle people I’ve encountered.
 They’re not going to read anything inappropriate and raunchy to the kids.
 The kids will be safe.

 Thomas said firmly.
 They are just there so that parents who choose to do so can bring their children to an inclusive environment where all are welcome despite their appearance.